 AMD: A Balance of Price and Performance

 The competition between AMD and NVIDIA is a lot like the competition between AMD and Intel in CPUs.
-In terms of raw processing performance, NVIDIA discrete processors beat out AMD processors at almost every price point – although there are some competition in the mid-range price tier.
-AMD chips come in at a less expensive price point than NVIDIA but at more expensive price point than an Intel integrated processor, but they do something beyond price that’s making them popular additions in prebuilt gaming rigs.
+In terms of raw processing performance, NVIDIA discrete processors beat out AMD processors at almost every price point – although there is some competition in the mid-range price tier.
+AMD chips come in at a less expensive price point than NVIDIA but at a more expensive price point than an Intel integrated processor, but they do something beyond price that makes them popular additions in prebuilt gaming rigs.

 That’s because AMD makes use of something called an APU (accelerated processing unit).
 An APU splits the difference between a discrete and integrated GPU.
-In practical, an APU isn’t that different from a CPU with an integrated processor, but an Intel integrated processor prioritizes the CPU while a dual AMD processor set will find more balance between the CPU and GPU.
-That’s making this strategy increasingly common in low price models since an AMD CPU and GPU will each cost less than their Intel and NVIDIA alternatives.
+In practice, an APU isn’t that different from a CPU with an integrated processor, but an Intel integrated processor prioritizes the CPU while a dual AMD processor set will find more balance between the CPU and GPU.
+This strategy is becoming increasingly common in low-price models since an AMD CPU and GPU will each cost less than their Intel and NVIDIA counterparts.

 NVIDIA: Peak Graphical Performance

 If you truly want the best performance you’ll find for less than a grand, you’re going to want to opt for a discrete GPU from the NVIDIA GeForce line.
-There are some chips from AMD, like the Ryzen 5, that can hang with their NVIDIA alternatives, but the peak card at almost any point is going to be a NVIDIA GeForce.
+There are some chips from AMD, like the Ryzen 5, that can hang with their NVIDIA counterparts, but the peak card at almost any point is going to be an NVIDIA GeForce.

-When looking at GeForce cards, there are two lines to choose from: RTX and GTX, but they’re essentially two generations of chip.
-The RTX series is the better of the two, and the name references its ability to support ray tracing technology.
-If you want your computer to be future proofed for the latest generation of games, the RTX is going to be the way to go, but earlier GTX models like the GTX 1660 are still pretty solid choices, and they actually can offer better performance on some games.
+When looking at GeForce cards, there are two lines to choose from, RTX and GTX, but they’re essentially two generations of chips.
+The RTX series is the better of the two, and the name refers to its ability to support ray tracing technology.
+If you want your computer to be future-proofed for the latest generation of games, then an RTX is going to be the way to go.
+That being said, earlier GTX models like the GTX 1660 are still pretty solid choices, and they actually can offer better performance on some games.

 When buying a computer, you have one major advantage over a lot of other products: the ability to later upgrade some of the more important pieces of hardware – primarily the hard drive and RAM.
 While both of these factors are important for the overall effectiveness of your PC, they shouldn’t be too much of an immediate concern.
 Instead, pay attention to how easy it will be to upgrade your storage and RAM.

-If you’re not that comfortable working with electronics, keep an eye out especially for an easy access panel.
+If you aren’t that comfortable working with electronics, keep an eye out especially for an easy access panel.
 If you can access the ports, all you have to do is slot the RAM sticks or hard drives into place.
-Also keep in mind that there’s only so much space on a given computer.
-If you really want to make sure you’re future proofed, just make sure that there’s enough space for you to get the RAM that you need for your favorite games.
+Keep in mind that there’s only so much space on a given computer.
+If you really want to make sure you’re future-proofed, just make sure that there’s enough space for you to get the RAM that you need for your favorite games.

-RAM doesn’t come at a high price, but that doesn’t mean it’s not important.
+RAM doesn’t come at a high price, but that doesn’t mean it isn’t important.
 Random Access Memory serves as a place to hold any data that needs to be accessed regularly so it can be more readily used.
-The amount of RAM, as well as the DDR format it uses, can dramatically affect load times and also have a pretty significant impact on performance in game.
-8GB of RAM would be way more than you’d need for gaming years ago, and chances are that the demands of memory also continue to rise.
+The amount of RAM, as well as the DDR format it uses, can dramatically affect load times and also have a pretty significant impact on performance in-game.
+While 8GB of RAM would have been way more than you’d need for gaming years ago, the memory demands of gaming have steadily risen over time and will continue to do so.

-How much and also what type of storage you’re going to need will really depend on your playing style.
+The amount and type of storage you’re going to need will really depend on your play style.
 Do you hoard games on your Steam account, or do you tend to play one title at a time?
-Do you prefer the newest AAA games, or tight but more smaller budget indie games?
-That’s going to have an impact on how much storage capacity you need, but we also think that the average gamer should eventually try to find enough space for at least 500GB.
+Do you prefer the newest AAA games, or tight but smaller budget indie games?
+That’s going to have an impact on how much storage capacity you’ll need, but we also think that the average gamer should opt for at least 500GB.

-SSD drives are going to be the best option generally because they’re faster than their HDD counterparts and less prone to damage.
-A 500GB SSD should be more then enough for most gamers, but you shouldn’t worry too much about using an HDD rather than an SSD.
+Solid-state drives are going to be the best option in general because they’re faster than their HDD counterparts and less prone to damage.
+A 500GB SSD should be more than enough for most gamers, but you shouldn’t worry too much about using an HDD rather than an SSD.
 Some machines make use of a hybrid hard drive which can offer you the best of both worlds: a high storage capacity along with the ability to load data more quickly.

-If the PC gaming build models are any indication, gamers really love RGB lighting.
-If you really want to customize your rig, you should look for one that comes with customizable options.
+If the gaming PC build models listed here are any indication, the gaming community loves RGB lighting.
+If you really want to customize your rig, you should look for one that comes with customizable lighting.
 With customized RGB lighting, you can create a simple color scheme or far more elaborate layouts, and some RGB computer case lighting can even sync up with your keyboard and mouse for cooler and more sophisticated designs.

 At HotRate, we don’t really like to encourage blind devotion to a brand, but it’s just a fact that some brands are known for their commitment to the most serious gamers.
-Alienware and Acer, for instance, are two companies with public recognition and a reputation for treating gamers right, but there are a bunch of lesser known brands that specialize in making solid gaming gear.
-Manufacturers like Skytech which focus on prebuilt gaming PCs do nothing but building gaming rigs, and that reputation is well earned.
+Alienware and Acer, for instance, are two companies with public recognition and a reputation for treating gamers right, but there are a bunch of lesser-known brands that specialize in making solid gaming gear.
+Manufacturers like Skytech which focus on prebuilt gaming PCs do nothing but build gaming rigs, and have earned a solid reputation.